kagarcia1618/Network-Data-Collector/README.md

 # Network Data Collector

 Network data collector can be used for automated network devices config and logs collection which is then stored as a text files in your local enviroment.
-There are two data collection types which are `cfg` and `log` mode wherein you can specify your own set of commands base on  these two options.
+There are two data collection types which are `cfg` and `log` mode.
+You can specify your own set of commands base on  these two options.

 This tool is currently using two different modes of access which is via:
 1. NXAPI/SSH for NXOS